 Our skin always needs protection, no matter what season it is.
 But the products we use are going to vary based on how the weather affects our skin.
 We’re coming into a seasonal change.
 Winter has left us, and while we’re very much in the middle of Spring according to the month we’re in, much of the US is heating up faster than a Texas grill (hello, climate change?).
 So it’s really important to be clued into how your skin is reacting to the weather, and start preparing for change as it happens.
 What was working for your skin in Winter is likely not going to work for your skin in Summer.

-That’s not to say that you need to change your entire skin regime.
-Our skin is still the same skin, afterall.
+That’s not to say that you need to change your entire skin ritual.
+Our skin is still the same skin, after all.
 So keeping some of the same products makes sense.
 But making small tweaks and adjustments to the products you use, and the way you use them as the seasons come and go can make a world of difference to how your skin will look, feel, and behave.

 I know what you’re thinking… Sounds like a lot of effort, and a lot of cost!